Megabit/Blazorise/docs/_docs/extensions/dropdownlist.md

 ## Installation

-The DropdownList extension is part of the **Blazorise.Components** Nuget package.
+The DropdownList extension is part of the **Blazorise.Components** NuGet package.
 {: .notice--info}

-### Nuget
+### NuGet

-Install extension from nuget.
+Install extension from NuGet.

 ```
 Install-Package Blazorise.Components